elidvenega/personal-projects/README.md

 # Personal Projects

-This repo contains all my projects that I do in my free time
+This repo contains all projects that I do in my free time.

-;ml;m;